 Welcome Johanna, and thanks for talking to me here at German Translation Tips & Resources.

-With a BA in Multilingual Communication and an MSc in Translation and Computer-Assisted Translation Tools, you are obviously well qualified for a career in translation.
+With a BA in Multilingual Communication and an MSc in Translation and Computer-Assisted Translation Tools, you are obviously well qualified for a career as an English to German translator.
 When did you decide that translation was going to be the career for you?

 You’re obviously a great believer in CAT tools!
 Are CAT tools now a standard part of the translator’s toolkit these days, rather than an optional extra?
 Do they boost your productivity?